 Basic Operating Theory

-	- The engine starts to crank, inducing the Crankshaft Position Sensor to start producing its Crank Signal.
+- The engine starts to crank, inducing the crankshaft position (CKP) sensor to start producing its CKP signal.

 - One cylinder is fed spark directly by the ignition coil.

 - The other cylinder is fed spark thru' a spark plug wire (high tension wire).

 OK, technically speaking, this type of ignition system is not a true Coil-On-Plug (C.O.P.) system, but hey, if it kinda’ looks like a duck and kinda’ quacks like a duck -who cares?
 You're here to test them, not hold a debate about what category of ignition system they fit into.